 Use ground pork instead of ground beef, or half pork and half beef

-Don´t be afraid to add more vegetables to this dish, either to make it more healthful or to stretch it to feed more people.
+Add more vegetables, either to make it healthier or to stretch it to feed more people.
 Try diced carrots, green peas, chopped green beans, or corn kernels.

 Add a little dried oregano to your picadillo at the same time as (or instead of) the cumin.

-Stir in some finely chopped fresh parsley right before serving for a fresh green flavor note.
+Stir in some finely chopped fresh Italian parsley right before serving for a fresh green flavor note.

-Cook the cubed potatoes in with the rest of the ingredients instead of frying them apart.
+Cook the cubed potatoes in with the rest of the ingredients instead of frying them first.

-Use dried cranberries instead of raisins for a nice accent of tart fla
+Use dried cranberries instead of raisins for a tart accent flavor.

 Edited by Robin Grose